ReapOmen/rpools/pool_impl/README.md

 * `cd benchmarks && python3 generate_alloc_file.py && cd ..` -
 to include allocation benchmarks (**optional**)
 * `mkdir build && cd build && cmake .. && make` - to build the project
+* `make install` - to install the libraries
 * `make test` - runs the tests of the project (this assumes that the project is built)
+* `pip install -r ./requirements.txt` will install all the dependencies of all python scripts
-* `clang++ -Xclang -load -Xclang llvm/libLLVMCustomNewPass.so -o hello /path/to/hello.cpp libcustomnew.so` will compile `hello.cpp` with `clang`
+* `clang++ -Xclang -load -Xclang /path/to/libLLVMCustomNewPass.so -o hello /path/to/hello.cpp -lcustomnew.so` will compile `hello.cpp` with `clang`
 and run a special pass on the file in which all calls to `operator new/delete` will get replaced by `custom_new/delete`.

-Make sure you have `LD_LIBRARY_PATH` set to the build folder and that `ldconfig` is called after setting this variable.
+## LLVM CustomNewDeleteDebug pass

+This pass collects allocation information (type name, type size, allocation size, function name, etc.) during runtime by injecting `libcustomnewdebug` into the compiled program.
+If the executable is run, an `object_snapshots_<PID>.json` is generated.

+`clang++ -Xclang -load -Xclang /path/to/libLLVMCustomNewDebugPass.so -o hello /path/to/hello.cpp -lcustomnewdebug.so` will compile hello with the debug pass.

+The command `./generate_obj_alloc_html.py -f /path/to/object_snapshots_<PID>.json`
+will generate an HTML file which will render the results into table format.

+Make sure `cd debug && npm install` is run before generation.

 ## plot_elapsed_time.py